Tell Your Legislators:

 It would also require the MTA to sell the land back to the prior owners for the price they paid.
 If those prior owners don’t want to buy it, the MTA must transfer it to the municipalities at no cost.

-Contact your local state legislator, and ask them to support LD 1020.
+Contact your local state legislator, and ask them to support LD 1020 and LD 1292!

-You can lookup your Maine state representative and state senator here, just enter your address.
+You can also lookup your Maine state representative and state senator here, just enter your address to get their contact info.

 Maine Turnpike Exit 45